From Old Rituals to Hallmark Holiday: The History of Mother’s Day

 While Julia Ward Howe didn’t directly establish the Mother’s Day holiday we celebrate today, she played a crucial role in shaping the ideas of collective action and peace that are sometimes associated with the spirit of Mother’s Day.
 In 1870, deeply affected by the devastation of the American Civil War and the Franco-Prussian War, Howe wrote her powerful “Proclamation.”
 This was a call to action for women to unite across borders for the cause of peace and to protest the senseless loss of life caused by war.

 Howe passionately advocated for a yearly “Mother’s Day for Peace,” to be celebrated globally on June 2nd.
 She organized large Mother’s Day peace gatherings in Boston for several years.
 Howe’s vision wasn’t about flowers and brunch.
 Her idea of Mother’s Day was deeply intertwined with social activism and the belief that mothers had a unique moral authority to demand an end to violence.
+Her activism was less about the traditional “nurturing mother” archetype and more about women using their social power to advocate for causes.
 The Mother’s Day service she held was repeated in Boston until the years preceding World War I, after which Anna Jarvis urged Woodrow Wilson to create an official date of honor and it became a more secular holiday.

 Anna Jarvis: The Woman Who Made It Official